Quinoa Tabbouleh Salad

 - In a small measuring cup, stir the olive oil and lemon juice together.

-- Pour over the quinoa.
+- Allow the quinoa to cool completely.
 Add all the rest of the ingredients, and mix until well combined.
+Pour in the dressing and toss to combined.
 Taste and add salt and pepper to taste.
+Then serve.

-- Set aside and allow the salad to cool.
-Then, cover the bowl with clear wrap and refrigerate for about 1 to 2 hours before serving.
+- To Make Ahead: Make the salad, but store the dressing in a small jar.
+Cover the bowl with clear wrap and refrigerate for about 1 to 2 hours before serving.

-- Just before you serve, toss again and taste the salad one last time.
+- Just before you serve, add the dressing, toss to combine, and taste the salad one last time.
 The quinoa will absorb some of the vinaigrette and therefore, you may need to add additional to your liking.
 Then serve.

 - Best served chilled.